malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 This theory also suggests there is a minimum level of intelligence required for consciousness, because otherwise it cannot control thought well enough.

+tbd.
 * Possibility of alien kinds of minds.
 Eg: two separate cycles.
 * We have phenomenal experience of our senses equally as we experience our own thoughts.
 Thus, evolution has selected a self controlled processor.

 ### Sense labeling
 * needed in order for control mechanism to know which senses to use.
 Senses need to be labelled in some way, either through explicit addition of labels, location of source neurons, or some other means.

+## Consciousness and the Visceral Loop
+tbd.
+Move section on 'meta-problem of consciousness' into here.

-## Consciousness: a natural consequence of the visceral loop
+In essence, consciousness is a natural consequence of the visceral loop.

 ## Memories
 I see memory as an extra source of data that further benefits high-level thought.
 Further to that, some form of memory is surely necessary for the evolution of high-level thought.
 However, my assumption for now is that it is not necessary to investigate in detail in order to understand consciousness.